The Pitfalls of Managing Your Own Support Workers

 • Following the Fair Work Act

-• Managing tax, super and insurance
+• Managing tax, superannuation, and insurance

 • Complying with all parts of employment law